pammie89/A-Lil-Baklava-Store-Front-End/README.md

 ## User Stories

-- As a user, I should be able place an order<br>
+- As a user, I should be able to get product information<br>
 - As a user, I should be able to see a product gallery<br>
 - As a user, I should be able get in touch with the baker<br>
 - As a user, I should be able to reach company by social links<br>
-- As a user, I should be able to place an order<br>
-- As a user, I should be able to receive a confirmation page of order submission<br>
+- As a user, I should be able to be given instructions on how to purchase<br>
-- As a admin, I should be able to access an admin page to view orders <br>
+- As an admin, I should be able to access an admin page to add new products <br>
-- As a admin, I should be able to add products <br>
-- As a admin, I should be able to edit products <br>
 - As a admin, I should be able to delete products <br>
+- As a admin, I should be able to view product list <br>

 ***